pygmystack/pygmy/docs/usage.md

      - http://mailhog.docker.amazee.io (mailhog.docker.amazee.io)
      - http://docker.amazee.io/stats (amazeeio-haproxy)

-## `pygmy down` vs `pygmy clean`
+## `pygmy-go down` vs `pygmy-go clean`

-`pygmy` behaves like Docker, it's a whale in the end!
+`pygmy-go` behaves like Docker, it's a whale in the end!

-During regular development `pygmy stop` is perfectly fine, it will remove the Docker containers still alive.
+During regular development `pygmy-go stop` is perfectly fine, it will remove the Docker containers still alive.

-If you like to cleanup though, use `pygmy clean` to kill and remove all of the Docker containers, even if they're not alive.
+If you like to cleanup though, use `pygmy-go clean` to kill and remove all of the Docker containers, even if they're not alive.

 ## Access HAProxy statistic page and logs